Implement a cloud-first approach

-These links provide more information on this topic but are not specific to changing the schema:
+These links provide more information on this topic but aren't specific to changing the schema:

 These links provide more information about groups:

-Attribute-based application provisioning with scoping filters or What is Azure AD entitlement management? (for application access)
+Attribute-based application provisioning with scoping filters or What is Microsoft Entra entitlement management? (for application access)

 Client workstations are traditionally joined to Active Directory and managed via Group Policy objects (GPOs) or device management solutions such as Microsoft Configuration Manager.
 Your teams will establish a new policy and process to prevent newly deployed workstations from being domain joined.
 Key points include:

-Mandate Azure AD join for new Windows client workstations to achieve "no more domain join."
+Mandate Microsoft Entra join for new Windows client workstations to achieve "no more domain join."

 Manage workstations from the cloud by using unified endpoint management (UEM) solutions such as Intune.